hzhan236/hzhan236/README.md

-- 👋 Hi, I’m Haiming, a applied math master student just graduated from UW recently. @Lyzzz
+- 👋 Hi, I’m Haiming, an applied math master student just graduated from UW recently. @Lyzzz
-- 🌱 I’m currently looking for sde jobs, and trying my best to learn more technologies.
-Love coding.
+- 🌱 I’m currently looking for sde jobs, and trying my best to learn more technologies AMAP.
+Love coding more than my girl friend (:-( Which I don't have).
 - Currently working on Spring framework projects.
 Next thing in my mind is to learn Django.
 Build a Twitter backend system.
 - 📫 How to reach me: hzhan236@gmail.com